A few scanning tips

 16:9 = 1.778:1 - HDTV and camera video, typically 1920x1080 or 1280x720 pixels

-but which are just rounded approximate nominal values.
-Or preferably more precise, it can be the exact corresponding divided number (image width/height, dimensioned as pixels or mm or inches) like the 1.5 or 1.3333 or 1.7778 ratio.
+Aspect Ratio is usually a rounded approximate nominal value.
+Or preferably more precise, it can be the exact corresponding divided number (image width/height, dimensioned as pixels or known mm or inches) like the 1.5 or 1.3333 or 1.7778 ratio.
 Example: for 4:3 aspect, 4/3 = 1.3333.
 But it can be the more exact number, like maybe 1.327:1.
 It is Not necessary to enter the :1 here (:1 is assumed if not), but you can enter it or not, or you can enter the format like 4:3.
 For an actual real sensor, the actual precise value (like 1.327 or 1.503) may compute more precisely.
 More about aspect ratios.

 Aspect Ratio Format — Example: